-- 1. The development of a district master plan of education programs and services for English learners, taking into consideration the school site plans for English learners - 2.
-The districtwide needs assessment on a school-by-school basis - 3.
-Establishment of a district program, goals, and objectives for programs and services for English learners - 4.
+- 1. The development of an BCOE schools master plan of education programs and services for English learners, taking into consideration the school site plans for English learners - 2.
+The BCOE schools needs assessment on a school-by-school basis - 3.
+Establishment of County Office program, goals, and objectives for programs and services for English learners - 4.
 Development of a plan to ensure compliance with applicable teacher or aide requirements - 5.
 Administration of the annual language census - 6.
-Review of and comment on the district's reclassification procedures
+Review of and comment on the County Office's reclassification procedures - 7.
+Reviewing and commenting on the required written parental notifications

-In order to assist the advisory committee in carrying out its responsibilities, the Superintendent or designee shall ensure that committee members receive appropriate training and materials.
+In order to assist the advisory committee in carrying out its responsibilities, the County Superintendent or designee shall ensure that committee members receive appropriate training and materials.
 This training shall be planned in full consultation with the members.